Catherine D. DeAngelis: Career

 DeAngelis was able to implement some of her ideas for improving health care when she took her first faculty position at the Columbia College of Physicians.
 Her next appointment was at the University of Wisconsin.
 In 1978, DeAngelis returned to Johns Hopkins as the head of the general pediatrics and adolescent medicine division.
 In 1984, she was promoted to full professor, the twelfth woman to attain this distinction in the school's history.
 DeAngelis was the deputy head of the Johns Hopkins Children's Center."Kids in School; Home May Be Where the Heart Is, But Body and Mind Go to School-the Newest Front in Germ Warfare."
 Wendy Melillo, The Washington Post, October 6, 1987.
 She has served as an expert witness in court cases involving pediatric medical issues, including the high-profile Elizabeth Morgan case."In the best interests of the child?
 The case of Morgan v.
-Fortich is made up of the unthinkable and he intractable: accusations of sexaul abuse, parents at war, a legal standoff, and a mother in jail," Bella English, The Boston Globe, July 16, 1989.
+Fortich is made up of the unthinkable and he intractable: accusations of sexual abuse, parents at war, a legal standoff, and a mother in jail," Bella English, The Boston Globe, July 16, 1989.

 DeAngelis became the vice dean for academic affairs and faculty at the Johns Hopkins School of Medicine in 1990.
 Under her guidance and interest in issues involving women in academia,"Hopkins medical school class is 52% female," Lan Nguyen, The Baltimore Sun, August 21, 1994. further opportunities for women were nurtured and many women became full professors.
 She received a grant and directed the program to introduce a new curriculum for the medical school, emphasizing "hands-on experience and contact with patients," beginning in 1992."MEDICAL SCHOOLS SHIFT FOCUS FROM FACTS, TO LEARNING," Sandra Skowron, Associated Press, July 4, 1993.
 In 1999, DeAngelis was appointed editor of the Journal of the American Medical Association, and Janice E. Clements succeeded DeAngelis as vice dean.